-- 19 (8) Committed a felony assault that resulted in serious bodily 20 injury to the child or to another child of the parent. - 21 2.
-The findings of fact shall be made by clear, cogent, and 22 convincing evidence.
-A certified copy of any final order and judgment 23 containing the findings in subsection 1 of this section shall be admitted into evidence in any petition for termination of parental rights under 24 section 211.444 or 211.447 or in any petition for adoption under chapter 25 26 453.
-Any final judgment required by this section shall conclusively 27 establish the findings of fact and conclusions of law contained therein for purposes of any subsequent proceeding for the termination of 28 29 parental rights of the parent of the child. - 3.
-For the purposes of this section, the following terms mean: - (1) "Serious bodily injury", physical injury to a child that involves substantial risk of death, extreme physical pain, protracted and obvious disfigurement, or protracted loss or impairment of the function of a bodily member, organ, or mental faculty.
+20 certified copy of any final order and judgment containing the findings in subsection 1 of this section shall be admitted into evidence in any petition for termination of parental rights under section 211.444 or 211.447 or in any petition for adoption under chapter 453.
+Any final judgment required by this section shall conclusively establish the findings of fact and conclusions of law contained therein for purposes of any subsequent proceeding for the termination of parental rights of the parent of the child.

+- 3. For the purposes of this chapter, the following terms mean: - (1) "Serious bodily injury", physical injury to a child that involves substantial risk of death, extreme physical pain, protracted and obvious disfigurement, or protracted loss or impairment of the function of a bodily member, organ, or mental faculty.
 "Serious bodily injury" shall also include injuries that a licensed physician has determined to be serious, critical, or life threatening; - (2) "Sexual abuse", child molestation under sections 566.067 to 566.069 or sexual abuse under sections 566.100 and 566.101. - 211.447.
 1. Any information that could justify the filing of a petition to terminate parental rights may be referred to the juvenile officer by any person.
 The juvenile officer shall make a preliminary inquiry and if it appears that the information could justify the filing of a petition, the juvenile officer may take further action, including filing a petition.
 If it does not appear to the juvenile officer that a petition should be filed, such officer shall so notify the informant in writing within thirty days of the referral.
 Such notification shall include the reasons that the petition will not be filed. - 2.
-Except as provided for in subsection 4 of this section, a juvenile officer or the children's division, if the child is in the custody of or under supervision of the division, shall file a petition to terminate the parental rights of the child's parent or parents [shall be filed by the juvenile officer or the division,] or, if such a petition has been filed by another party and the child is under the custody or supervision of the division, the juvenile officer or the division shall seek to be joined as a party to the petition, when: - (1) Information available to the juvenile officer or the division establishes that the child has been in foster care for at least fifteen of the most recent 17 18 twenty-two months; [or]
+Except as provided [for] in subsection 4 of this section, a juvenile officer or the division, if the child is in the custody of or under supervision of the division, shall file a petition to terminate the parental rights of the child's parent or parents [shall be filed by the juvenile officer or the division,] or, if such a petition has been filed by another party and the child is under the custody or supervision of the division, the juvenile officer or the division shall seek to be joined as a party to the petition, when: - (1) Information available to the juvenile officer or the division establishes that the child has been in foster care for at least fifteen of the most recent twenty-two months; [or] - (2) A court of competent jurisdiction has determined the child to be an abandoned infant.
+For purposes of this subdivision, an "infant" means any child one year of age or under at the time of filing of the petition.
+The court may find that an infant has been abandoned if: - (a) The parent has left the child under circumstances that the identity of the child was unknown and could not be ascertained, despite diligent searching, and the parent has not come forward to claim the child; [or]